 As a physical health instructor working with individuals overcoming addiction, I have seen first-hand how exercise can have a positive impact on mood and energy levels.
 Spending time with my clients everyday also provides me with the opportunity to see how they change as exercise becomes a bigger part of their daily routine.
 My clients appear to feel more connected and alive.
 They’re getting out and moving and realizing that by exercising and taking care of themselves, they’re also saying, “I’m worth it.”
 This in turn impacts their self-esteem and feelings of shame and isolation — feelings that once dominated their self-concept.
 Working in this role as I have for so many years, I can see how exercise and physical health can really benefit those who struggle with addiction.

 The number of Canadians struggling with alcoholism and other addictions is staggering.
 Current research estimates the prevalence of substance abuse in Canada at 11 per cent (about one in ten adults).
-Many addiction treatment centres require the patient/ client to abstain from all mood-altering substances during the addict’s time in treatment.
-This may be challenging, but in order to provide adequate care, the treatment centre should offer physical and emotional support from doctors, nurses and other health care professionals to help the addict stay in treatment and minimize the likelihood that he/she will seek out alcohol or drugs.
+Many addiction treatment centres require patients to abstain from all mood-altering substances while they are in treatment.
+This may be challenging, but in order to provide adequate care, the treatment centre should offer physical and emotional support from doctors, nurses and other healthcare professionals to help patients stay in treatment and minimize the likelihood that they will seek out alcohol or drugs.